Agoric/documentation/main/ertp/api/amount-math.md

 Logic for manipulating `amounts`.

+## Obtaining an AmountMath

+There are three ways and circumstances you can get access to an `amountMath`:
+- You made its associated `mint` and `issuer` with `makeIssuerKit()`, so use the `amountMath` returned from the call.
+- You are writing a Zoe contract and the `issuer` is saved in Zoe, so call `zcf.getAmountMath(brand)`..
+- You receive or learn about an `issuer` and are not writing a Zoe contract, so call `makeLocalAmountMath(issuer)`.

 ## AmountMath Kinds

 There are three different kinds of `amountMath`, each of which implements all the methods shown on this page.
-You only have to specify the `amountMath` kind when creating an `issuer`.
+You only have to specify the `amountMath` kind when creating its associated `issuer`.

 The three kinds of `amountMath` each implement all of the same set of API methods (i.e. `amountMath` methods are polymorphic).
 We recommend you import the `MathKind` values from `@agoric/ERTP` instead of making the strings yourself.